SANCTUARY AURORA? Some city officials balk at 'sanctuary' moniker but say cops won't enforce immigration laws - Aurora Sentinel

 “Officers will not enforce, investigate, or detain individuals based solely on their immigration status,” he said.
 “Our policy is not based on politics or personal philosophy.
 It is based on public safety.
 It is our goal to ensure that all individuals within Aurora feel safe in reporting emergencies and working closely with the APD to ensure our city remains a safe place for all.”

-At the committee meeting Wednesday, council members rebuked Metz’ recent public comments.
+At the committee meeting Wednesday, council members rebuked Metz’s recent public comments.

 “I’m not particularly pleased, and I’ll be honest with you, with the police chief saying some of the stuff that he has and then we find out about it from the press,” Cleland said.